terra-farm/terraform-provider-octopus/README.md

 # terraform-octopus
 A plugin for Terraform to control / integrate with [Octopus Deploy](https://octopus.com/).

 This is a work in progress.

 Currently, the following resource types are supported:

 * `octopus_environment`: An Octopus Deploy environment
 * `octopus_variable`: A Octopus Deploy variable (currently only project-level variables are supported)

+And the following datasource types are supported:
+* `octopus_project`: An Octopus Deploy project

 Note that if a variable already exists with the specified name and scope, the provider will start managing the existing variable.